OpenZWave/python-openzwave/README.rst

 =======
 You can ask for support on the google group : http://groups.google.com/d/forum/python-openzwave-discuss.

-Please don't ask for support in github issues or by email.
+Please don't ask for support by email.

 Pull requests
 =============